 At this age, it's important to let your child read to you.
 You might choose to take turns reading ("You read a page, then I'll read a page," etc.).
 To help with less familiar words, you can "practice" them in advance by having your child point to the words you say on a given page, or even in a specific line of text.

-If your child is reading and comes to a difficult or unfamiliar word, encourage "sounding it out" or breaking the word into smaller parts to read one part at a time.
+If your child is reading and comes to a hard or unfamiliar word, encourage "sounding it out" or breaking the word into smaller parts to read one part at a time.
 If the word still is too hard, suggest skipping it and reading the rest of the sentence, then thinking about what word would make sense in that context ("What do you think would work in this sentence?").

 If you're reading a longer chapter book, here are some tips for maintaining your child's interest: